rossmurray/AllCombinations/README.md

 The number of combinations will always be `2^n`.
 Empty set is a combination for any input.
 There is no ordering of the results.
 The return collection is lazy-evaluated; it won't compute the combinations until you iterate over it.

+This repository includes a solution, project file, and a main function for demonstration purposes.
+The actual code of interest is contained in **IListExtensions.cs**

 This software is released under the CC0 (public domain) license.